loicpalma/MLP_Project/README.md

 # **Multi-Layers Perceptron - Project**

-Work done for the Spring 2020 class of Machine Learning with Python at ESA Master's degree.
+Work done for the Spring 2020 class of Neural Networks at ESA Master's degree.
 The instructor was Abdoul Aziz Ndoye.

 # Instructions